01 of 08

 High-Speed Trains Between Spain and France

-There is now a high-speed train from Barcelona to Paris which gets you between Europe's two most popular cities in under seven hours.
-There are no border controls as both France and Spain are in the Schengen Zone so the journey is quick and stress free, with none of the need for extended check-in times or travel to out-of-town airports.
+There is a high-speed train from Barcelona to Paris which gets you between Europe's two most popular cities in under seven hours.
+There are no border controls as both France and Spain are in the Schengen Zone so the journey is quick and stress-free, with none of the need for extended check-in times or travel to out of town airports.

-The efficiency of this journey means they've now canceled the direct trains from Madrid to Paris.
-Making the journey from Madrid to Barcelona and then changing to the direct train to Paris is quicker than the old route was, but it's probably still better to fly.
+There are no direct trains from Madrid to Paris.
+Travelers take a train from Madrid to Barcelona and then change to the direct train to Paris.
+While this is comparatively quick, it's probably still better to fly.

-All other trains from France to Spain (as well as those from Italy and Switzerland) have been canceled.
-You will now need to connect with the Paris-Barcelona... trajectory, usually in Lyon or Perpignan.
+You will need to connect with the Paris-Barcelona train, usually in Lyon or Perpignan.

 Trains from Portugal to Spain

-There is a Trenhotel night train from Lisbon to Madrid, conveniently stopping in Coimbra, Salamanca and Avila en route (albeit at ungodly hours of the night).
+There is a Trenhotel night train from Lisbon to Madrid, conveniently stopping in Coimbra, Salamanca and Avila en route.